Television in China: 1990s

-After this, the former prime minister Li Peng requested and obtained the ban of satellite dishes throughout the country.
+After this, the former prime minister Li Peng requested and obtained a ban of satellite dishes throughout the country.
 Subsequently, the STAR TV network dropped the BBC channels from its satellite offer.
 This, and many ensuing declarations from Murdoch, led critics to believe the businessman was striving to appease the Chinese government in order to have the ban lifted.
 It is also alleged that the PRC government was unhappy with BBC coverage and threatened to block STAR TV in the huge mainland Chinese market if the BBC was not withdrawn.
-This is despite technology that is capable of blocking BBC World in China, while making it available in other countries they serve.
+This is despite technology that is capable of blocking BBC World in China, while making it available in other countries it serves.

-On New Year's Day 1994 at 06:00 Hangzhou Time, Zhejiang Television was China's first commercial satellite television based in East China surrounding areas, Yangtze Delta.
+On New Year's Day 1994 at 06:00 Hangzhou Time, Zhejiang Television was China's first commercial satellite television based in the East China surrounding areas, the Yangtze Delta.

-On 6 October 1997 at 09:00 Hefei Time, Anhui Television was China's second commercial satellite television and on 28 December same year at 06:00 Nanjing Time, Jiangsu Television was China's third commercial satellite television based in East China surrounding areas, Yangtze Delta.
+On October 6, 1997, at 09:00 Hefei Time, Anhui Television was China's second commercial satellite television.
+Later in the same year, on December 28 at 06:00 Nanjing Time, Jiangsu Television was China's third commercial satellite television based in the East China surrounding areas, like the Yangtze Delta.

+In 1998, the State Administration of Radio, Film, and Television (SARFT) began the Connecting Every Village with Radio and TV Project, which extended radio and television broadcasting to every village in China.
+One of the first provinces to do so was Zhejiang, which enabled CCTV-1 and CCTV-2 to have total coverage in its mountainous areas.

-On 1 October 1998 at 06:00 Shanghai Time, Dragon Television (Shanghai) (formerly known as Shanghai Television) was China's fourth commercial satellite television based in East China surrounding areas, Yangtze Delta (free-to-air terrestrial television in Shanghai only).
+On October 1, 1998, at 06:00 Shanghai Time, Dragon Television (Shanghai) (formerly known as Shanghai Television) was China's fourth commercial satellite television station based in East China surrounding areas, the Yangtze Delta (free-to-air terrestrial television in Shanghai only).